allissadillman/DS-Training-Resources/README.md

 * [Data Carpentry for Biologists](https://datacarpentry.org/semester-biology/nav/getting-started/): This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
 Most of the modules use R.

 * [Statistical Methods for Functional Genomics](https://seandavi.github.io/ITR/): This site share materials for the CSHL Statistical Methods for Functional Genomics, which uses R and bioconductor.

+* [Python for Biologists](https://www.pythonforbiologists.org/): A collection of episodes with videos, codes, and exercises for learning the basics of the Python programming language through genomics examples.

 * [Genomic Data Science Specialization](https://www.coursera.org/specializations/genomic-data-science): This 8-course Corsera specialization covers the concepts and tools to understand, analyze, and interpret data from next generation sequencing experiments.
 It teaches the most common tools used in genomic data science including how to use the command line, Python, R, Bioconductor, and Galaxy.